neithernut/dr.w.falls/doc/design/ServerClient.md

 This task is also responsible for accepting connections from UNIX domain sockets.

-If this task receives an "end of game" indictation via the phase update channel, or if the channel's writing end closes, this task will terminate.
+If this task receives an "end of game" indication via the phase update channel, or if the channel's writing end closes, this task will terminate.